ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Exploring Number of Participants

-\subsection{Exploring Number of Participants}
+\section{Exploring Number of Participants}

-As introduced in \S~\ref{sec:background}, the numbers of participants in most VFL system designs are two.
+As introduced in \S~\ref{sec:background}, the number of participants in most VFL system designs is two.
 We now benchmark the attack effectiveness regarding different number of participants.
-At this step, we use the MNIST dataset and extend the SplitNN protocol for multiple participants (i.e., 3 and 5).
+At this step, we use the MNIST and CIFAR-10 datasets and extend the SplitNN protocol for multiple participants (i.e., 3 and 5).

 MNIST images are sparse: pixels close to the image corner/border are usually ``dark,'' conveying trivial information.
 To ensure that image features are partitioned evenly among participants, we divide an image into columns based on the average numbers of pixels greater than zero in each column.
 This way, to partition images for three participants, \ma\ receives the leftmost 11 columns, participant $\mathcal{B}_1$ gets the middle six, while participant $\mathcal{B}_2$ gets the rightmost 11.
 For five participants, \ma\ gets the leftmost eight, $\mathcal{B}_{1-3}$ equally split the next 12 columns, and $\mathcal{B}_4$ gets the rightmost eight.
+For CIFAR-10, we evenly distribute the embeddings of the VGG16 outputs to 3 and 5 participants.